-One Trustee is employed as the Leader of West Dunbartonshire Council, who are principal funders of the charity.
+The charity has one Trustee on the Board, who is employed by West Dunbartonshire Council, who are principal funders of the charity.
 The Trustees have put policies in place to manage any conflict of interest.

 REFERENCE AND ADMINISTRATIVE DETAILS Registered Charity number